 Free access in any Norfolk library to academic research.
 More than 15 million articles, including in-depth information on topics such as art, architecture, business, engineering, history, languages, politics, philosophy, mathematics and the sciences.

 The British Newspaper Archive contains millions of pages of historical newspapers from the British Library collection searchable by keyword, name, location, date or title.
 Ask a member of staff for instructions on how to register.

-Findmypast is a British-owned online genealogy resource, offering databases containing over 4 billion records, many of which are uniquely available online here.
-In addition to Civil Registration and Census records, you’ll find an ever-growing collection of UK parish records, as well as British military records relating to the Army, Royal Navy and Air Force; other useful collections include Merchant Navy Seamen’s records and the largest collection of Irish records available online.
+Findmypast is a British-owned online genealogy resource, offering databases containing over four billion records, many of which are only available online here.
+In addition to Civil Registration and Census records, you’ll find an ever-growing collection of UK parish records, as well as British military records relating to the Army, Royal Navy and Air Force.
+Other useful collections include Merchant Navy Seamen’s records and the largest collection of Irish records available online.
 In addition, there’s a range of records from Australia, New Zealand, the USA and Canada.

 MINT gives access to a wide range of high quality information covering companies, news, directors and industry research.

 Available at the Norfolk and Norwich Millennium Library only.
-Ask a member of staff to log you onto the site.
+Please note that MINT will not be available during Open Library sessions as it requires staff to log you in.